Palestine Economic Corporation

 Palestine Economic Corporation (PEC) was a public company originally incorporated in the United States, aimed at supporting the economic development of Palestine.
 It was formed in February 1925 with the merger of Palestine Co-operative Company with "capital from the offices of the Joint Distribution Committee".

+In 1926, the corporation agreed to advance about $750,000 toward completing Pinhas Rutenberg's hydroelectric power station on the Jordan River.
+Its president was Bernard Flexner, and its board of directors included Louis Marshall, Herbert H. Lehman, Felix M. Warburg and the banana businessman Sam Zemurray.